matrice-one/bhge_react/README.md

 - npm installed

 ### Steps:
-- run `npm install` to install all packages specified in
+- run `npm install` to install all packages specified in the package.json file.
 - run `npm run start` to run locally, then in your browser go on http://localhost:3000/ to view.

 ### Gitflow